Characters: Detective Conan People From Notable Cases

 - Mad Bomber: Hades Sabara and his accomplice Hestia.

-- Passionate Sports Girl: Demeter and Minerva
+- Passionate Sports Girl: Demeter and Minerva are both skilled tennis players

 - Theme Naming: All the characters introduced here have names related to Greek/Roman Gods.